ARTICLE

 6. Shadowing Your Users

-For specialized audiences, it can be remarkably informative to simply watch them do what they do.
+For specialized audiences, it can be informative to simply watch them do what they do.
 With permission, shadow them in person or via video conference as they engage in activities relevant to your site.
 It might be useful to ask them to set aside the type of work you’re interested in.
 For instance, maybe you want to observe teachers as they pick what science activities they’ll use for their next unit.
-Or you would watch as they decide what donations they’ll make that year.
+Or you would watch people as they decide what donations they’ll make that year.
 Shadowing is easy to plan, and it provides a lot of context as to how your real visitors think.

 Research that Can Be Worse Than Nothing